-For the purposes of registration scoring, a maximum of 40 hours per week will be used for the calculation of your annual wage.
-Regular or overtime hours worked in excess of 40 hours per week should not be entered in your registration.
+For the purposes of registration scoring, a maximum of 40 hours per week (or a maximum of 60 hours per week for long-haul truck drivers) will be used for the calculation of your annual wage.
+Regular or overtime hours worked in excess of 40 hours per week (or in excess of 60 hours per week for long-haul truck drivers) should not be entered in your registration.
 Your annual wage is calculated using the following:

-hourly rate x hours worked per week (maximum of 40 hours) x 52 weeks a year
+hourly rate x hours worked per week (maximum of 40 hours, or maximum of 60 hours for long-haul truck drivers) x 52 weeks a year

 In calculating your annual wage, the BC PNP will only consider regular gross annual wages.
-The BC PNP does not consider bonuses, commissions, profit-sharing distributions, tips/ gratuities, overtime wages, housing allowances, room and board or other similar payments to be part of your wage.
+The BC PNP does not consider bonuses, commissions, profit-sharing distributions, tips/gratuities, overtime wages, housing allowances, room and board or other similar payments to be part of your wage.